fdazen/fda-documentation/profiles.md

 As a first thing, you will need to add all those fields you want to be applicable and required for Travel Agents and Companies: differently from a Guest Profile, fields for Company/Travel Agent profiles may change drastically from one hotel to another: for this reason you will be able to create only those special fields your hotel needs!
 Check out section [Guest Custom Fields](http://docs.frontdeskanywhere.net.s3-website-us-west-1.amazonaws.com/build/general.html#guest-information-and-reservation-information-custom-fields) for instructions on how to create custom fields.

+**Note**: remember to select the right option from the custom fields page when creating fields for Companies or Travel Agents: